Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBStrong regional connectivity with some dependence on international subsea cable routes.
+Global Connectivity GradeBGood regional connectivity with developing international links.

-Direct Cloud On-RampsOver 2 – as of September 2025Direct access to AWS, reducing latency for cloud workloads in the region.
+Direct Cloud On-RampsOver 2 – as of September 2025Direct access to AWS provides a strong foundation for hybrid cloud deployments.

-Sales Tax10% VAT – as of September 2025Standard Value Added Tax applies to equipment and services.
+Sales Tax10% VAT – as of September 2025A standard Value Added Tax applies to services.

 Network & Connectivity Ecosystem